mischameyer/sample-dotnetcore-console-kafka/README.md

 git clone https://github.com/confluentinc/examples/tree/5.3.1-post/cp-all-in-one

 ### Step 2.2: Docker-Compose
-make sure you have at least 8192MB Memory allocated in docker (Settings, Advanced).
+Make sure you have at least 8192MB Memory allocated in docker (Settings, Advanced).

 cd cp-all-in-one

 docker-compose up -d --build

 ### Step 2.3: Check State of Docker-Containers
 docker-compose ps

-Alle States have to be set to 'Up'
+All states should have the value 'Up'

 ### Step 2.4: Use Confluent Control Center
 Go to a webbrowser and start Confluent Control Center: localhost:9021